phl0/MMDVM_HS_Dual_Hat/README.md

 ![MMDVM_HS_Dual_Hat](https://github.com/phl0/MMDVM_HS_Dual_Hat/blob/master/mmdvm_hs_dual_hat.png)

+## Revisions

+### Revision 1.0

+Initial release.

+### Revision 1.1

+LEDs D4 and D5 interchanged to align with scan order.
+Solder jumper JP1 was added.
+It can be closed if the board is used on Raspberry Pi only.
+It ties BOOT1 to GND.
+BOOT0 is controlled via GPIO.
+The 2x3 pin header can be unpopulated in this case to save space.

 ## BOM

-Mouser cart for rev1.0 is [here](https://www.mouser.com/ProjectManager/ProjectDetail.aspx?AccessID=561bb01347).
+Mouser cart for rev1.0 and rev1.1 is [here](https://www.mouser.com/ProjectManager/ProjectDetail.aspx?AccessID=561bb01347).

 ## Firmware installation